 - Secure base: The person that someone is attached to acts as a source of security as a person explores the world and tries new things.

 - Separation distress: Being apart from a person someone is attached to leads to feelings of anxiety and sadness.

-Bowlby suggested that the way parents raise their children in terms of these four elements determines what type of attachment style a person develops.
-Parents who are there when their child needs them and who offer support and care are more likely to become securely attached.
+Bowlby suggested that how parents raise their children in terms of these four elements determines what type of attachment style a person develops.
+Parents who are there when their child needs them and offer support and care are more likely to become securely attached.